ericleong/sand.js/README.md

 cell <name> <red> <green> <blue> <density>
 ```

-Valid color values are integers from `0` to `255`, and valid density values range from `0.0` to `1.0` (in practice, it is still mapped to an 8-bit integer, so precision is not infinite). *Note that densities of zero may behave unexpectedly!* Names cannot have spaces.
+Names cannot have spaces.
+Valid color values are integers from `0` to `255`, and valid density values range from `0.0` to `0.99` (it is still mapped to an 8-bit integer, so precision is not infinite).

 Here is an example:

 ```
 cell empty 0 0 0 0.5